How to donate

 - At REC, all giving is voluntary.

-- Last year, 92% or REC’s income came through voluntary donations.
-The remaining amounts came from facility rentals, GST rebate, interest, and government grants for Day Camp.
+- Well over 90% of REC’s income comes through voluntary donations.
+The remaining amounts come from facility rentals, GST rebate, interest, and government grants (e.g., for summer staff salaries).

 - Persons have varying abilities to give.
 Some have limited resources and can give little.
 Others have ample resources and give generously, well above the average donation, as much as $5000, 10,000 or even $15,000.

-- Last year, REC used about $475,000 for its ministries and to support agencies through which it works (e.g., MCC, CMU, MDS—see list below).
+- Last year, REC disbursed about $479,000 for its ministries and to support agencies through which it works (e.g., MCC, CMU, MDS—see list below).